harikrishnan-kp/Learn-C/C-build/linker.md

 Here:
 * The compiler uses functions.h to check the greet function in main.c.
 * The linker resolves the greet definition from functions.c.

+### how a compiler find where the function defintion is, from a function declaration in header file
+* consider we included a header file using #include ,that contains declaration of the function we used in our source file
+* when we try to build the main source file
+* preprocessor copy paste the entire content of header file to our main source file.
+* during the compilation phase The compiler uses the function declaration to:
+    * Verify that the function calls in the code match the declaration in terms of return type, argument types, and argument count.
+    *  The declaration in a header file acts as a "promise" that the function exists somewhere, enabling the compiler to compile the code.
+    * Generate an object file for the program but leaves placeholders for the function definitions (these are called undefined symbols).